nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 15. Filtering students by tag: `filter`

-Filter students whose tag contain any of the given keywords.
+Filters students whose tag contain any of the given keywords.

 Format: `filter KEYWORD [MORE_KEYWORDS]`

-* The search is case-insensitive. e.g `primary` will match `Primary`
+* The filter is case-insensitive. e.g `primary` will match `Primary`
 * The order of the keywords does not matter. e.g. `primary primary4` will match `primary4 primary`
 * Only the tag is searched.
 * Only full words will be matched e.g. `primary` will not match `primary4`